Project-MONAI/tutorials/generation/maisi/README.md

 ### 1. Installation
 Please refer to the [Installation of MONAI Generative Model](../README.md).

-Note: MAISI depends on [xFormers](https://github.com/facebookresearch/xformers) library.
-ARM64 users can build xFormers from the [source](https://github.com/facebookresearch/xformers?tab=readme-ov-file#installing-xformers) if the available wheel does not meet their requirements.

 ### 2. Model Inference
 The information used for both training and inference, like network definition, is stored in [./configs/config_maisi.json](./configs/config_maisi.json).
 Training and inference should use the same [./configs/config_maisi.json](./configs/config_maisi.json).